 For projects with potential environmental impacts, we conduct a formal environmental review process and comply with the Canadian Environmental Assessment Act, 2012, under the purview of the Canadian Environmental Assessment Agency (CEAA).
 In accordance with CEAA, CCC will only carry out a project outside Canada if we determine it is not likely to cause significant adverse environmental effects.

 Furthermore, CCC also strives to take into account sustainable development considerations (economic, social and environmental) as part of an appraisal of all the risks in our transactions.

-CCC Environmental Assessment Instruction.
+CCC's Environmental Assessment Instructions

-6. CONCLUSION
+6.7 Conclusion